laclouis5/mlx-image-models/README.md

 * Model training
 * Optimizers, losses, etc.
 * Export to ONNX, JIT, etc.
-* Other niche things from timm.
+* Other niche things from timm

+## TODO

+- [ ] Use FP32 for norms activations sensitive to low precision.